Educational child care, tutoring & developmental services

 2:45 – Snack: 2 food groups offered

-3pm – Free Play: Outside Adventures weather permitting
+3pm – Outside Adventures weather permitting * Sensory Stations if indoor recess

-4:15 – Free play: toy time at Imagination Station
+4:45 – Free Play: Toy time in Imagination Station

 5:45 – Dinner: bread, protein, veggie or fruit & dairy